 #4: Security Manager

-A Security Manager is a mid-level employee who is tasked with managing an organization’s IT security policy.
-Soft skills, such as leadership and strong interpersonal and communication skills, are therefore crucial for successful Security Managers.
+A Security Manager is a mid-level employee who manages an organization’s IT security policy.
+Soft skills such as leadership and strong interpersonal and communication skills are therefore crucial for Security Managers to be successful.

-Security Architects are expected to be knowledgeable in a diverse set of technical skills including ISO 27001/27002, ITIL and COBIT frameworks, risk assessment procedures, operating systems, and perimeter security controls.
+IT Security Architects are expected to be knowledgeable in a diverse set of technical skills including ISO 27001/27002, ITIL and COBIT frameworks; risk assessment procedures; operating systems; and perimeter security controls.

-Security Architects make a median salary of $120,181.
-According to PayScale, those on the lower end of the spectrum make around $84,258, whereas the highest-paid Security Architects earn approximately $154,075.
+IT Security Architects make a median salary of $122,272.
+According to PayScale, those on the lower end of the spectrum make around $85K, whereas the highest-paid IT Security Architects earn approximately $160K.

 #2: Security Director